hyprside/tibs/README.md

   Modify the assets within the designated assets directory to adjust animations, progress bars, logos, and other UI elements.

 - **Cursor Rendering:**
-  TIBS leverages the Hyprcursors library to load scalable, vector-based cursor themes.
-The library converts vector data to a bitmap at the desired size, which is then loaded into OpenGL for rendering.
+  TIBS leverages the Hyprcursors format for scalable, vector-based cursor themes.
 ---

 ## License